 Venous hypertension makes circulation within the leg much more difficult which can lead to inflammation as well as tissue acidosis, slowly weakening the valves and vein walls.

 Those suffering from chronic venous insufficiency will notice symptoms including cramping in the legs, tiredness, heaviness, or a burning or itching sensation.
 Chronic venous insufficiency will also cause the ankle or leg to swell, and the surrounding skin may become hardened.

-Those suffering from CVI will also likely feel self-conscious about their condition, as the undesirable changes in skin tone and texture are become more evident on the legs and around the ankles.
+Those suffering from venous insufficiency symptoms will also likely feel self-conscious about their condition, as the undesirable changes in skin tone and texture are become more evident on the legs and around the ankles.
 However, it’s not simply the cosmetic effects that should be of concern to those with Chronic Venous Insufficiency as these can lead to an even more serious vascular disease if it goes untreated by a vascular surgeon.
-When left untreated, CVI can cause problems similar to Congestive Heart Failure or Chronic Obstructive Pulmonary Disease, both of which are serious complications and pose significant threat to the patient’s health.
+When left untreated, CVI can cause problems similar to congestive heart failure or chronic obstructive pulmonary disease, both of which are serious complications and pose a significant threat to the patient’s health.

-Patients who are experiencing Chronic Venous Insufficiency should seek a vascular surgeon as early as possible to prevent further complications.
+Patients who are experiencing chronic venous insufficiency symptoms should seek a vascular surgeon as early as possible to prevent further complications.
 There are many effective treatments available to those who are suffering from CVI that can help to significantly alleviate discomfort while also preventing more serious developments.
 A vein specialist who performs procedures intended to help cure and alleviate CVI should be seen as soon as possible.

 Fortunately, at the Skin and Vein Center, we can give you all the attention you need to make certain this vascular disease is treated correctly.
 Call today to get your consultation and see what avenues are available to you!
 And, if you’re interested in our other cosmetic procedures, let us know; we will get you what you desire!